gimsieke/format-indent-demo/README.md

-# Format & Indent Demo
+# XSLT Batch Format & Indent Demo

+Use `xsl:accumulator` for the line length and `xsl:iterate` to iterate over text node tokens.

+Respect significant whitespace and preformatted text.

 See [the library’s README](https://github.com/transpect/xslt-util/blob/master/format-indent/README.md) for Saxon version requirements.